ys7yoo/PiTutorial/README.md

     * Change locale

         By default, RPI is set up for British English and British keyboards.
 The former may not a big problem, but the latter is.
 With default setting, you may not type special characters like " or #!
-        So, let's change the locale using raspi-config.
+        So, let's change the locale and keyboard layout using raspi-config.

         Run "raspi-config" and select "4 Localization Options" > "I1 Change Locale"
         ```bash